Member of the Sydney Institute of Marine Sciences (SIMS)

 Research & Current Projects

 My research focuses on marine ecology and conservation.
-I’m particularly interested on the ecological impacts of climate change and what I call the 'tropicalisation' of temperate communities.
-As oceans warm, the proportion of tropical species in temperate reefs is increasing, and in some instances this is having very dramatic effects as temperate algal forests get replaced by smaller turf algae or corals, fundamentally changing ecological communities.
+I’m particularly interested on the ecological impacts of climate change and the conservation of the world’s algal forests and seagrass meadows, which are increasingly under threat.
 I have worked in tropical coral reefs and temperate ecosystems from around the world (Mediterranean Sea, Atlantic, Indian and Pacific oceans) and much of my research is experimental and takes place underwater.

 CURRENT CORE PROJECTS:

-• Ecological mechanisms driving the tropicalisation of temperate marine ecosystems – This project investigates the causes of climate-mediated declines in cold water algal forests.
+• Ocean warming and the tropicalisation of temperate marine ecosystems – This project investigates the causes of climate-mediated declines of algal forests.
 These seaweeds are the trees of our underwater world and support major fisheries and coastal recreation.
 This project provides innovative multidisciplinary training for postgraduate students in experimental marine ecology, advanced molecular microbiology and physical oceanography.

 The Conversation - Sydney’s waters could be tropical in decades, here’s the bad news